gaoqing/http-robust-fetch/README.md

 ## Robust Http Fetch

-This robust-http-fetch is a light-weight and [100%-test-coverage](https://codecov.io/gh/gaoqing/robust-http-fetch) javascript util for robustly making http fetch request.
+This robust-http-fetch is a light-weight and [100%-test-coverage](https://codecov.io/gh/gaoqing/robust-http-fetch) javascript utils for robustly making http fetch request.

 The underlying fetch will be delegated to either [window.fetch](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch) when use in browser or [node-fetch](https://www.npmjs.com/package/node-fetch) when use in node server side.

 It makes request to url endpoint, if response is not arrived in timely manner('init.timeout' settings below) or failed (fragile network etc), it will fire another same request as backup(up to 'init.maxRequests' requests to fire if none of them are happily resolved).
 It waits upto 'init.timeout' millisecond for response, if more than one requests are in-flight, the earliest resolved one will be resolved with and returned.
 Details refer to usage section in this page

-***Caveat***: only use this utils when your request is [idempotent](https://developer.mozilla.org/en-US/docs/Glossary/Idempotent), for example GET, no matter how many times calling GET, should have same result and data integrity still maintained. as well as DELETE.
+***Caveats***: only use this utils when your request is [idempotent](https://developer.mozilla.org/en-US/docs/Glossary/Idempotent), for example GET, no matter how many times calling GET, should have same result and data integrity still maintained. as well as DELETE.
 In case of POST/PUT, make sure your server side(or rely on DB constraints etc) to maintain the integrity, for example backend to perform checking if previous requests have completed then abort duplicated requests etc.

 ## Installation